20tanishq10/Revisiting-the-Consumption-based-CAPM-in-India/README.md

 ## 🌟 Acknowledgements

 This project was completed as part of the **Financial Economics coursework** under the *Department of Humanities and Social Sciences, IIT Roorkee*.
-Special thanks to the course instructors and peers for insightful feedback and discussions.
+Special thanks to Prof. Manish Kumar Singh, Mr. Sidharth, Mr. Abhishek Seth and peers for insightful feedback and discussions.

 ---